uyuni-project/sumaform/modules/libvirt/README.md

    - or you [create one](https://wiki.libvirt.org/page/TaskNATSetupVirtManager)
    - or you specify a different name by uncommenting the `network_name` variable declaration in the `base` module
  - decide the set of virtual machines you want to run.
 Delete any `module` section relative to VMs you don't want to use and feel free to copy and paste to add more
- - run `terraform get` to make sure Terraform has detected all modules
+ - run `terraform init` to make sure Terraform has detected all modules
- - run `terraform plan` to see what Terraform is about to do
  - run `terraform apply` to actually have the VMs set up!

 ## Accessing VMs